 Typically, I loose my zest for cooking right about now.
 It’s usually just too muggy and hot to pull out the pots and pans and cook big meals.
 The sun and heat seem to drain my appetite, and suddenly we’re surviving on salads and some form of grilled meat on the bbq.
 But so far, this season, it hasn’t been the case.
 We haven’t really had a run of hot and heavy days that make the idea of turning on the stove unbearable.
 So until that happens.
 I will make the most of my kitchen.

-For my first official recipe for the cookbook club, I decided to try out Dennis’ Maple Bacon Scones.
-I adore bacon in all it’s forms.
+This recipe today is a variation on Dennis Prescott’s Maple Bacon Scones found in his book, Eat Delicious.
+I adore bacon in all its forms.
 And maple syrup, well, come on- Canadians are weaned on it!
 But together, they are beyond amazing.
 It’s the whole sweet ‘n salty, crisp and smooth, tension of contrasts that is such a winner.

 While the finished scones are cooling on a rack, the glaze is whipped up.
 This can be done in a bowl with a spoon if you don’t feel like dirty-ing up your mixer again.
 Just icing sugar, maple syrup, melted butter and vanilla extract.
-I love the butter addition- I’m weird- I wish I had salted butter on hand, but I didn’t so I added just a smidgen of kosher salt, to bring out the buttery-ness in the glaze.
-That salt, plus the sprinkling of bacon on the glaze made my salt tooth very happy!!
+I love the butter addition- I’m weird- If you don’t have salted butter on hand, add a smidgen of kosher salt, to bring out the buttery-ness in the glaze.
+That salt, plus the sprinkling of bacon on the glaze make my salt tooth very happy!!

-These are perfect year round.
+While these are perfect year round, I can especially see them shining once Autumn arrives.
+The combo of bacon and walnuts, and the maple glaze just sing cooler weather, with leaves falling, and that bite in the air.
 I can see serving these on an Autumn brunch table with steaming hot cafe au lait, and eggs benny etc. Truly they are ‘awesome’!
-Or how about in the evening with a bourbon!?
+Or how about a mini version, served warm in the evening with a bourbon!?
 Oh yeah baby!

 Love Jen.